awsdocs/amazon-eks-user-guide/doc_source/update-cluster.md

 1. For **Kubernetes version**, select the version to update your cluster to and choose **Update**\.
 **Important**
-Amazon EKS will deprecate Kubernetes version 1\.11 on November 4th, 2019\.
-On this day, you will no longer be able to create new 1\.11 clusters, and all Amazon EKS clusters running Kubernetes version 1\.11 will be updated to the latest available platform version of Kubernetes version 1\.12\.
+Kubernetes version 1\.11 is no longer supported on Amazon EKS\.
+You can no longer create new 1\.11 clusters, and all existing Amazon EKS clusters running Kubernetes version 1\.11 will eventually be automatically updated to the latest available platform version of Kubernetes version 1\.12\.
 For more information, see [Amazon EKS Version Deprecation](kubernetes-versions.md#version-deprecation)\.
-Kubernetes version 1\.10 is no longer supported on Amazon EKS\.
-You can no longer create new 1\.10 clusters, and all existing Amazon EKS clusters running Kubernetes version 1\.10 will eventually be automatically updated to the latest available platform version of Kubernetes version 1\.11\.
-For more information, see [Amazon EKS Version Deprecation](kubernetes-versions.md#version-deprecation)\.
-Please update any 1\.10 clusters to version 1\.11 or higher in order to avoid service interruption\.
+Please update any 1\.11 clusters to version 1\.12 or higher in order to avoid service interruption\.
 For more information, see [Updating an Amazon EKS Cluster Kubernetes Version](#update-cluster)\.
 **Important**
 Because Amazon EKS runs a highly available control plane, you must update only one minor version at a time\.
 See [Kubernetes Version and Version Skew Support Policy](https://kubernetes.io/docs/setup/version-skew-policy/#kube-apiserver) for the rationale behind this requirement\.
 Therefore, if your current version is 1\.12 and you want to upgrade to 1\.14, you must first upgrade your cluster to 1\.13 and then upgrade it from 1\.13 to 1\.14\.
 If you try to update directly from 1\.12 to 1\.14, the update version command throws an error\.